The 6 Habits of Highly Independent Renegades

 If that’s you, this video is not for you.

-However, if you’re looking around you and wondering, “how do people do it?
-How do people go and live in other countries where they pay less or no tax and they’re treated better anyway than me in my own country?”
+However, if you’re looking around and wondering, “how do people do it?
+How do people live in other countries where they pay less or no tax and they’re treated better anyway than me in my own country?”

 Then today, on Renegade News, we’re giving you a peek into the mind of an independent Renegade so you can see for yourself and start learning the habits of highly independent people: